Tropes applying to the Tribal Chief of the du Cronos Dynasty, Freki du Cronos

 Freki has no patience for people who can’t take a loss and move on.
 In fact, after their first fight, he actually had a bit of respect for Quincey.
 For a human, Quincey put up an impressive show, strong enough that Freki gave him more acknowledgment than anyone would expect from the Tribal Chief toward a mere man.
 But Quincey’s insistence on a rematch?
 That got old fast.
 Freki had moved on, fully consumed by his rivalry with Medea, the only opponent he truly saw as worthy.
 But Quincey’s relentless nagging, his constant challenges, started to wear down even Freki’s considerable patience.
 Finally, in the thick of the Atlantic War, Freki had enough.
 In one brutal move, he put an end to Quincey’s pursuit once and for all, bringing his foot down on Quincey’s spine with a crushing force that left him paralyzed.

-Benevolent Boss: As a proper Noble Demon, Freki is very fair boss for his Dynasty and rewards those who show loyalty.
+Benevolent Boss: As a proper Noble Demon, Freki is a surprisingly fair and respectful leader—at least toward those within his Dynasty who prove themselves competent and loyal.
+He genuinely values hard work and rewards those who deliver results.

 The Leader: As the head of the du Cronos Dynasty, a mafia-like organization of dragons and wolves, he is currently spearheading their covert operation to gradually gain control of the four dragon realms from within.